antonmil/motchallenge-devkit/motchallenge-unified/readme.md

 ============
 - MATLAB
 - C/C++ compiler
-- Benchmark data
+- Benchmark data for MOT15-17
   e.g. 2DMOT2015, available here: http://motchallenge.net/data/2D_MOT_2015/

+- Note 1: DukeMTMCT benchmark data will download automatically.
+- Note 2: The code has been tested under Windows and Linux.

 Usage
 =====

-1) Run compile.
+1) Run: compile

-2) See demo_evalMOT15 for an example, or demo_evalDukeMTMCT for both single- and multi-camera evaluation.

-To compute the evaluation for the 2DMOT2015 demo, which corresponds to the results of the CEM tracker (continuous energy minimization) on the training set of the '2015 MOT 2DMark', start MATLAB and run
+2) Run one of the following:

+   demo_evalMOT15
+   demo_evalMOT15_3D
+   demo_evalMOT16
+   demo_evalDukeMTMCT

+   Note: For demo_evalMOT1X you need to replace the benchmarkGtDir path to
+         point to the training set data.
+For example:

          benchmarkGtDir = '../../data/2DMOT2015/train/';
          allMets = evaluateTracking('c2-train.txt', 'res/MOT15/data/', benchmarkGtDir, 'MOT15');

-Replace the value for benchmarkGtDir accordingly.

-You should see the following output (be patient, it may take a minute):
+You should see the following output:

 >> demo_evalMOT15
 Sequences: